 a) Monitoring and tracking of students throughout the learning process.
 They call and email students.
-The student services representatives do a weekly review of the work done by students in different courses, analyzing their pace and level of work, and communicating as appropriate whether they should devote more time to master, because they are below the minimum level required and needed to get aims to cover the conceptual, procedural and attitude needed to overcome the courses. b) Archiving and management of documents and transcripts.
+The student services representatives do a weekly review of the work done by students in different courses, analyzing their pace and level of work, and communicating as appropriate whether they should devote more time to their program, because they are below the minimum level required and needed to get aims to cover the conceptual, procedural and attitude needed to overcome the courses. b) Receiving documents to be archived by Registrar.
 This will enable the school to assure the quality and integrity of the student's documents.